Pouria Parhizkar

 Step 2: Choose a Beginner-Friendly Programming Language

-Python: Known for readability and simplicity, Python is ideal for beginners and is widely used in web development, AI, and data science.
+• Python: Simple syntax, ideal for beginners, widely used in web development, AI, and data science.

-JavaScript: Essential for web development, JavaScript helps you create interactive web pages, making it a must for frontend developers.
+• JavaScript: Essential for creating interactive web pages, a must for frontend development.

-– Ruby: Ruby has clean syntax and is popular in web development, especially with the Ruby on Rails framework.
+• Ruby: Known for its clean syntax and popular in web development with Ruby on Rails.

 Step 3: Find the Best Learning Resources